pele-python/pele/doc/tutorial.rst

-pygmin Turorial
+pele Turorial
 ===============

-pygmin is a package for global optimization and energy landscape analysis.
+pele is a package for global optimization and energy landscape analysis.
 For global optimization the preferred method is to use basinhopping. basinhopping a stochastic search algorithm whos structure is very similar to the Monte Carlo algorithm but does a local minimization (or quench) after every